Pebbles-05/landing-page-for-comic-store-nerd/README.md

 # landing-page-for-comic-store-nerd

-A single page website for a demo comic book store made by  HTML5, CSS, javaScript.
+A single page website for a demo comic book store made by  HTML 5, CSS, javaScript.

 No Libraries have been used to make this website.